top of page

 Kahn Looks for Feedback from Skillman Residents

-Kahn has some other redevelopment ideas for the 382-acre former Kenvue site, which he now owns.
+Kahn has several redevelopment ideas for the 382-acre former Kenvue site, which he now owns.
 At an informal community discussion in November regarding the future of the Kenvue (previously Johnson & Johnson) corporate campus in Skillman, Kahn noted that the township declined to hear his GDP.
 He said , "I think we're on our way to litigating that, because it's part of the state law. "

 Plans Under Consideration